lostatc/swtchr/README.md

 ## Configuring swtchr

-You can configure the behavior, and keybindings for swtchr in `~/.config/swtchr/swtchr.toml`.
+You can configure the behavior and keybindings for swtchr in `~/.config/swtchr/swtchr.toml`.
 An example config file with sensible defaults will be generated there the first time you start the swtchr daemon.

 The comments in the example config file document what each option does.
-You can find this file in the repo at [src/swtchr.toml](./src/swtchr.toml).
+You can also take at look at the file in [src/swtchr.toml](./src/swtchr.toml).

 swtchr will look for the `swtchr.toml` file in these places: